 Extrinsic stains are best removed through routine scaling and polishing, while intrinsic and age-related discolourations can be treated via professionally prescribed teeth whitening procedures.

-Achieve whiter teeth in our dental surgeon’s office.
-Each session will take around an hour.
+You can achieve whiter teeth in our dental surgeon’s office.
+Each session for in-office teeth whitening will take around an hour.

-- Before the procedure, routine scaling and polishing will be done to maximise contact between your teeth and the whitening gel**.
+Before the teeth whitening procedure, routine scaling and polishing will be done to maximise contact between your teeth and the whitening gel**.

 An alternative to teeth whitening in a dental office, take-home whitening kits may be a more convenient option for some.
 Compared to in-office teeth whitening, results for this are more gradual, which can be seen after a few weeks.

 Dental impressions will be taken to create customised trays for your teeth during your first visit.

 At the second visit, the trays, together with syringes of bleaching gels prescribed by the doctor, will be given to you.